Student Success Centre

 3. Plan your career and find employment

-The Career and Planning Services (CAPS) team can you understand your career options based on your field, goals and interests, as well as plan and prepare your job search.
+The Career and Planning Services (CAPS) team can help you understand your career options based on your field, goals and interests, as well as plan and prepare your job search.
 Individual appointments are available for career counselling to define your goals or decide if you are in the right major, and career advising to develop your job searching tools such as your CV and interview skills.
 Workshops, an online job bank, employer fairs, information sessions and on-campus interviews and career panels are also available to students.

 4. Celebrate success